chrischernoff/chrischernoff.github.com/source/_posts/2013-03-19-setting-up-git-and-github-on-your-mac.md

 # Modify permissions on the helper so it can operate
 $ chmod u+x git-credential-osxkeychain

 # Move the helper so Git can access it.
-This command will ask you for your (computer) password.
+This command will ask you for your (computer user) password.
 As you're typing your password, it won't show the characters, press return when done typing it.
 $ sudo mv git-credential-osxkeychain /usr/local/git/bin

 # Tells Git to use the helper